 You'll be taught by:

 - Dr John Fox MSc, PhD.
 Senior Lecturer, Institute of Criminal Justice Studies

 - Dr Mick Harper, PhD PFHEA RODP.
-Associate Head (Innovation), School of Health Sciences and Social Work
+Associate Head (Innovation), School of Health and Care Professions

 - Other Facilitators will include experienced Consultant Paediatricians and Senior Police Detectives